openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper.rst

 Many things have changed in our largest release yet, but a few key highlights include major core requirement upgrades to support Python 3 and Django 2.
-Additionally, a major shift toward micro front ends and a component pattern library (Paragon) has led many platform areas to be marked for deprecation in favor of their future MFE replacements.
+Additionally, a major shift toward micro-frontends and a component pattern library (Paragon) has led many platform areas to be marked for deprecation in favor of their future MFE replacements.
 On a related note, the deprecation process (DEPR project in Jira) has been a source of increased cleanup and